vaibhavsagar/website/drafts/hamts-from-scratch.md

       ]

-Note that it's possible to have a situation where we have a `Many` node with only one child, because our replacement behaviour checks the length of the vector before any elements are removed from it.
-However, removing the last leaf will correctly delete the parent node as well.
+It's possible to have a situation where we have a `Many` node with only one child, because our replacement behaviour checks the length of the vector before any elements are removed from it.
+However, removing the last leaf will correctly delete the parent node.

 ```haskell